ACCA: 13-Territory Inspection Dept.: Story

-Setting

-The Kingdom of Dowa is subdivided into 13 states, each one granted their own autonomy.
+The Kingdom of Dowa is subdivided into 13 states, each of which has its own autonomy.
 These 13 states have many agencies that are controlled by the giant civilian organization known as ACCA.
-Jean Otus is the second-in-command of the ACCA inspection agency.
-They keep track of all the activities of ACCA across the kingdom, and keep data on each state's ACCA office flowing toward the central office.
+Jean Otus is the second-in-command of the ACCA inspection agency, and handles audits of the various regions.
+The auditors keep track of all the activities of ACCA across the kingdom and keep data on each state's ACCA office flowing toward the central office.
 One of Jean's jobs is taking business trips from the capital to the other districts to check on the situation and personnel there.